-Frederico Antas joined Vieira de Almeida & Associados in 2010.
-He is senior associate at the Tax practice where he has been actively involved in several transactions, namely in domestic and international tax planning and also provides regular tax advice to national, foreign and multinational economic groups.
+Frederico Antas joined Vieira de Almeida in 2010.
+He is a senior associate at the Tax practice where he has been actively involved in several transactions, namely in domestic and international tax planning and also provides regular tax advice to national, foreign and multinational economic groups.
+He has also been quite involved in several relevant tax disputes and litigation in the national and international courts.
+Author of articles published in several national and international publications, Frederico Antas was appointed by International Tax Review as an Indirect Lax Leader in 2015, 2016 and 2017 and as a Tax Controversy Leader in 2017.